 Lt.
 Col. Jana K. Fajardo, Battalion Commander

 Master Sgt.
-Michael J. Drake II, NCO
+Michael J. Drake II, Senior Enlisted Adviser

 Master Sgt.
 Michael J. Drake II assumed duties as the Army Field Support Battalion Carson Senior Enlisted Advisor, 407th Army Field Support Brigade, in September 2016.